What is Seed Cycling?

 Some seeds also show a positive impact on menopausal symptoms.
 For instance, flax seeds improve production of estrogen and help in reducing hot flashes, vaginal dryness, and enhance the quality of life.
 Besides, they also boast anti-cancer properties and are said to reduce the risk of breast cancer in postmenopausal women.

-Benefits of Seed Cycling
+Seed Cycling Benefits

 While there is still insufficient research on Seed Cycling, consuming seeds on a regular basis is a great way to improve your quality of life.
 All the seeds - flax, pumpkin, sesame, and sunflower - boast high quantities of fiber, manganese, magnesium, copper, and healthy fat.
 In a nutshell, they help you to boost vitality and keep illnesses at bay!